openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-arkui-builderNode.md

 # BuilderNode

-The **BuilderNode** module provides APIs for creating a BuilderNode – a custom node that can be used to mount native components.
+The **BuilderNode** module provides APIs for a BuilderNode – a custom node that can be used to mount native components.
 A BuilderNode can be used only as a leaf node.
 Whenever possible, avoid operating child nodes and their attributes under the root node through the root node's render node.

 > **NOTE**
 >